May 3, 2022

 External blemishes have more of an impact on diamond grade and price than internal inclusions.
 Something like a chip or break is much more obvious to the eye, and thus worse for a stone’s clarity grade.
 However, these blemishes are rare and usually occur after the diamond has been cut and graded.
 Chips and breaks can happen as a result of poor ring setting or everyday damage.
 Diamonds may be the hardest material, but a tough hit against a sink or countertop can still chip them.

-On the other hand, diamond cuts with fewer facets on the table are more likely to show inclusions.
+On the other hand, diamond cuts with step-cut facets are more likely to show inclusions.
 Examples include emerald and asscher cut diamonds.